terotests/channelPolicy/README.md

 }
 ```

+The only thing server really cares is that client has got the last update it has sent, this can be seen from `lu : [1,32]` which server will check against it's own bookkeeping.

 The rules of the changes are:

-1. Clients are sending the &Delta;[n-m] changes to the server
-2. When client makes a change it will immediately apply &Delta;[n-m] to it's own main &Omega; but it will keep track of where was the last good server change index.
+1. When client makes a change it will immediately apply &Delta;[n-m] to it's own main &Omega; but it will keep track of where was the last good server change index.
+2. Then client sends it's local &Delta;[n-m] to the server
-3. IF server get's &Delta;[n-m] it will try to apply the change to &Omega;S1
+3. When server get's &Delta;[n-m] it will try to apply the change to it's own &Omega;S1
-4. The server can apply the client's &Delta;[n-m] to it's own &Omega;S1 it should update unsent changes &Delta;&Delta;
-5. Periodically the server will send the &Delta;&Delta; to all clients - **this is the moment when things start usually go wrong** before this clients have been happily making their own changes without knowing about the changes other clients have done to their own main files.
+4. Periodically the server sends new journa lines it has accepted, the  &Delta;&Delta; to all clients - **this is the moment when things start usually go wrong** before this clients have been happily making their own changes without knowing about the changes other clients have done to their own main files.
-6. If client gets &Delta;&Delta; from server, it should upgrade it's own &Delta; buffer and &Omega; to correspond those changes if it wants to keep in-sync with other clients
+5. When client gets &Delta;&Delta; from server, it must update it's own state to correspond those changes **easy to say but not to implement**

 The purpose of the `channelPolicy` is to be able to determine and test those change policies and what kind of results they will create if applied in certain order.